Magic Box (The Loved Ones album): History

-Releases and current mastering issues
+Releases and mastering issues

 The album was released in both mono and stereo by W&G Records in 1967 on both LP and reel to reel stereo tape.
 The album remained a popular seller and was reissued in stereo by Astor Records in 1977.

 The album was reissued in 1985 on Glenn A. Baker's label Raven Records with a different track order and bonus tracks.
 However, when the album was remastered, only the left hand channel of the stereo master was used.
 This means some instruments and an intro to 'Sad Dark Eyes' (an electric piano in the right hand channel) are missing on the Raven Records release.
 The 1995 Karussell compact disc uses the Raven Records master as its source, meaning the true stereo or mono version of Magic Box has never been released on compact disc or reissued to vinyl since 1977.
 Both CD reissues included a Wild Cherries rehearsal take of 'Without You', which has been incorrectly attributed to the Loved Ones.

 In 2019, the album was reissued for Record Store Day in hot pink coloured vinyl.
-While the release restores the songs to their original 1967 track listing, this release still uses the faulty Raven master with the missing right channel.
+While the release restores the songs to their original 1967 track listing, it still uses the Raven master with the missing right channel.

 Reception

 The album received mixed contemporary reviews, criticizing the production and that the selection of songs did not represent the band's sound: "...50 percent of it harks back to the jazz scene of the [19]30s, and through it runs a silver thread of genius.
 Pity."

-Since its release, the album has acquired a cult following.
 Though Allmusic gave the album a 4.5-star rating, writer Richie Unterberger said: "The rest of the material is usually less fearsome and innovative, though much of it still carries an air of subdued menace."

 The album was included in the 2010 book 100 Best Australian Albums.